mamuncseru/Data-Science-Nanodegree/README.md

 All necessary projects and corresponding files of .ipynb, .html, etc. are included in this Repository.

+## Important files and Notes

+The Data Science Nanodegree is split into 4 projects:
 1. Write a Data Science Post --- Boston Airbnb Housing Price vs. Features